Skip to Main Content

 Find out more about SFU’s Faculty of Arts and Social Sciences.

-You must complete a minimum of 10 academic courses at FIC and have a Grade Point Average (GPA) of 2.5 upon completion of your UTP Stage II to be guaranteed transfer to the Faculty of Arts and Social Sciences (FASS) Bachelor of Arts (BA) degree program at SFU.
+You must complete a minimum of 10 academic courses at FIC and have a Grade Point Average (GPA) of 2.5 upon completion of your International Year One (UTP Stage II) to be guaranteed transfer to the Faculty of Arts and Social Sciences (FASS) Bachelor of Arts (BA) degree program at SFU.
 Please see the Faculty website and SFU Calendar regarding specific major program declaration requirements.

 Course offerings and required courses may change without notice.